 How to choose the best coffee filters? | Drip Coffee Filters | Cone Coffee Filters

-Choosing the best coffee filter may not seem like an important decision, but it's more important than you think if you are brewing coffee in a drip machine.
-You will find selections of cone coffee filters, Bunn coffee filters, gold coffee filters, Cuisinart coffee filters, Mr Coffee filters, Braun coffee filters, Melita coffee filters or equivalent coffee filters at Coffee.org.
-For anyone using a single-serve type of coffee brewer, then you don't have to worry about filters because each coffee pod already has a filter built-in.
-That's one less thing to deal with, so just enjoy your coffee.
+Choosing the best paper coffee filters for your coffee brewer may not seem like an important decision, but it's more important than you think if you are brewing coffee in a drip machine.
+NOT ALL COFFEE FILTERS ARE CREATED EQUAL!
+You will find selections of cone shaped coffee filters, Bunn commercial coffee filters, bunn 10 cup coffee filters, home coffee filters, small coffee filters, large coffee filters, disposable coffee filters, paper filters of all sizes, gold coffee filters, Cuisinart coffee filters, Mr Coffee filters, Braun coffee filters, Melita coffee filters, Brew Rite by Rockline coffee filters, or equivalent coffee filters, and the list goes on and on.
+At Coffee.org, we know you have many choices when it comes to buying for your coffee needs, that's why we strive to make it simple, convenient, fast and friendly, and EASY!
+If your using one of the new single-serve type coffee brewers, then you don't have to worry about filters!
+That's just one less thing you have to worry about, so just enjoy your coffee.
 But coffee made in a traditional drip coffee machine will need a filter.

 You can get non-disposable filters, usually made out of gold-plated metal mesh but there are also cheaper plastic ones available.
 They will cost more than a box of paper filters, but it saves you money in the long run.
 They come in various sizes, just like the paper filters so you shouldn't have trouble finding one for your machine.
 You will have to dump out the grounds each time, which is only a momentary chore, and wash the filter out periodically to keep coffee residue from clogging the mesh.
 They are better for the environment and also better for your coffee.
 The gold has no impact on the taste of your coffee, though the plastic ones can (but less so than the paper).